capreolina/rangifer_diary/053/README.md

 ![rusa’s hat](rusa-s-hat.png "rusa’s hat")

 Pretty good!
-Ill take 5/7 any day!!
-Just dont make me waste all my helm DEX 60%s ever again!!!
+I’ll take 5/7 any day!!
+Just don’t make me waste all my helm DEX 60%s ever again!!!
 Please & thank you!!!!

 And, after some careful consideration, I came to the conclusion that the [Crimsonheart Cloak](https://maplelegends.com/lib/equip?id=01102205) is actually the best possible cape for rusa.
 Similar to the [HTP](https://maplelegends.com/lib/equip?id=01122000) being superior to even a 5 WATK [MoN](https://maplelegends.com/lib/equip?id=01122059) for rusa, the sheer number of stats — particularly STR — that I can get on this bad boy makes it better than my current 4 WATK 6 DEX [PGC](https://maplelegends.com/lib/equip?id=01102084).
 And even better than a similar (probably more like 3 WATK) PGC scrolled for STR!
 I did in fact work out the mathematics here, but all of the heavy lifting was done by my [damage calculator](https://oddjobs.codeberg.page/dmg-calc/), so it didn’t take too long to figure out.